MarkAdell/my_articles/README.md

 There is a common misconception among beginners that one can only write pure functional programming code, or only stick to other paradigms like OOP.
 This is not true.
 One of the beauties of functional programming is that you can make use of it in any programming paradigm you use, and it will not fail to make your code more maintainable.

-Towards the end of the article, we will show an example on how we can make use of these concepts within object-oriented programming code.
+Towards the end of the article, we will show an example of how we can make use of these concepts within object-oriented programming code.

 I decided to use JavaScript for most of the code examples because of its concise syntax and native support for some of the functional programming building blocks, such as treating functions as first-class citizens.
 However, many high-level programming languages, including heavily object-oriented ones like Java and C#, have either been designed from the beginning or received updates over the years to provide better support for leveraging functional programming.
 Therefore, it is likely that you can apply everything we will talk about in this article in your preferred programming language.